mike-li8/Power-BI-Business-Insights-360/README.md

 AtliQ's data engineers prepared various dimension and fact tables and stored them in a MySQL database schema.

 ### Dimension Tables
 Sample records from each table are provided below.
-For readability, primary key values have been converted to natural numbers.
+For readability, primary key values for some tables have been converted to natural numbers.

 **dim_market**
 | market | sub_zone | region |